Key Tips for Visiting Yorktown, Virginia

 Visiting Historic Yorktown, Virginia

-Historic Yorktown, VA, is located only 13 miles from Colonial Williamsburg and a little over 20 miles from Jamestown Settlement and Historic Jamestowne (at the opposite end of the scenic Colonial Parkway).
+Historic Yorktown, Virginia, is located only 13 miles from Colonial Williamsburg and a little over 20 miles from Jamestown Settlement and Historic Jamestowne (at the opposite end of the scenic Colonial Parkway).

 When visiting Yorktown, I recommend that you start your day at the American Revolution Museum at Yorktown before you head to the battlefield.
 But you could easily spend nearly one full day at Yorktown Battlefield alone.